 Microsoft researchers have developed technology using vibrating motors that can fool the brain and distract it from the physical sensation of tremors.
-The wrist-worn device, called the “Emma Watch”, is designed to significantly reduce tremors associated with Parkinson’s disease (PD).1 The technology issues a rhythmic vibration using small motors wrapped around the wrist.2
+The wrist-worn device, called the “Emma Watch”, is designed to significantly reduce tremors associated with Parkinson’s disease (PD).1 The technology issues a rhythmic vibration using small motors wrapped around the wrist.2 To note, the Emma Watch was a prototype designed by Microsoft specifically made for someone with PD.
+Unfortunately, it is uncertain if a commercially available product will be made.

 Project Emma is named after Emma Lawton, a young woman with early-onset Parkinson’s who was diagnosed in 2013 at age 29.
 A graphic designer, Emma was finding it difficult to draw and write with tremors.3 Tremors are a hallmark trait of Parkinson’s disease, a neurodegenerative motor disorder that affects nerve cells in the brain.
 People with PD generally experience motor and non-motor symptoms that can affect daily living.